 Q: What are the key beliefs of the Civil Right?

 A: Some of the fundamental points of belief are:

 ꔷ Equality is nowhere to be found in the real world, and any attempt by a society to force equality is destructive to both the society and the individual.

 ꔷ Diversity of race and culture have always resulted in turmoil, discord, and distrust – the exact opposite of what the Civil Right strives for.
 Diversity destroys, and must itself be destroyed.

 ꔷ Hierarchy in a society is a reflection of the way a strong family is structured, and is the best pattern to follow.

 ꔷ Democracy is mob rule with makeup applied.
 It is corrosive to a culture and always leads to mediocrity.
-Various forms of monarchy and aristocracy have stood the test of time, and continue the theme of hierarchy.
+Various forms of monarchy and aristocracy have stood the test of time, and continue the theme of hierarchy and traditional family structure.

 ꔷ Striving for something bigger and higher than the individual is the mark of a healthy society.
 A focus on individualism leads to self-centered mediocrity.